Using K&W Block Seal

 Conclusion

-Engine crack and radiator leaks can be catastrophic to your engine.
+Engine cracks and radiator leaks can be catastrophic to your engine.
 The radiator plays a vital role in heat dissipation.
 It does this by circulating anti-freeze through the engine block and dissipating this heat to the radiator fins.

 Here it is cooled and re-circulated back to the engine block.
-When the engine block has a crack the anti-freeze finds its way with the exhaust gases and you will notice your car producing more white smoke.
+When the engine block has a crack the anti-freeze finds its way with the exhaust gases, and you will notice your car producing more white smoke.
 Engine and radiator leaks can be sealed with the famous K&W Block seal.